Zac Hummel

 Before Zac knew any better, he had the wild idea of becoming an engineer.
 His thought was to play a part in the renewable energy revolution, though soon realized the industry was not working towards the type of systemic change he was hoping to be a part of.
 So he quit.
 After spending time traveling throughout North and South America, he found a direction with environmental education.

-Zac is currently finishing his master’s degree in international Conservation and Development at the University of Montana, with a graduate certificate in Natural Resource Conflict Resolution.
-He recently finished his fieldwork in Chilean Patagonia, which will contribute to his thesis on collaborative governance structures.
-Basically, he is curious about how to involve people in environmental decisions that impact their community.
+Zac recently finished a Master’s degree in International Conservation and Development at the University of Montana, with a particular interest in conservation governance.
+He wants to support place-based land stewardship, and really enjoys working in South American contexts.
+Basically, he is curious about how to better involve people in environmental decisions that impact their community.

 In the near term, he sees himself both teaching and facilitating dialogue around environmental conflicts.
-On his own time, he likes to rock climb, play music, and learn about how our global capitalist system functions.
+On his own time, he likes to rock climb, play music, and read philosophy.